rediscovery-io/remo-python/README.md

 ## :smirk: Quick installation

+You can install Remo via Pip or via Docker

+### Pip installation

 1. In a Python 3.6+ environment: `pip install remo`

 This will install both the Python library and the remo app.